nknanra/SQAT06/README.md

 # SQAT06-test
-1. TEST OBJECTIVE: The test objective is to test the web application'https://figure1.com/' registration form        available at url: 'https://app.figure1.com/account/register' by using selenium tool(Web application test         automation tool).
+1. TEST OBJECTIVE: The test objective is to test the web application 'https://figure1.com/' registration form available at url:'https://app.figure1.com/account/register' by using selenium tool(Web application test       automation tool).

 2. TEST TOOLS:Following test tools are required to download on local machine to work with Selenium(Portable         software-testing framework for web applications):

  (1) GIT:-Git is a free and open source distributed version control system designed to handle everything from        small to very large projects with speed and efficiency.

      -> Download Git from 'https://git-scm.com/downloads'.Download it as per operating system installed on your computer i.e. Mac OS X, Windows, Linux/Unix.
      -> After download it,check version of the git installed on system by using command 'git --version' at command prompt.

  (2) GITHUB:-GitHub is a distributed version-control platform where users can collaborate on or adopt open           source code projects, fork code, share ideas and more.

      -> Create personal account at github.com(url:https://github.com/join?source=header-home)